babashka/cli/README.md

 options show up.

 Now `mycli <TAB>` completes commands and `mycli sub --<TAB>` its options.
-To see the completer's raw output directly, without a shell, call the hidden subcommand yourself.
-The tokens after `--` are what the shell would pass on TAB, here the subcommand `sub` and a `--` to complete its options.
+To see the completer's raw output directly, without a shell, call the hidden command yourself.
+The tokens after `--` are what the shell would pass on TAB, here the command `sub` and a `--` to complete its options.
 It prints one candidate per line, as the value, a tab, then the description:

 ``` bash